What is Training?

 Training refers to programs and procedures undertaken with an attempt to improve current or future employee performance.
 Let’s now look into types of training.

-Table of Contents
+Table of Content

 Types of Training

 There are different types of training that are conducted depending upon the requirements of the trainee and the organization.

-- Promotional training
+- Promotional Training

-- Refresher training
+- Refresher Training

-- Skills training
+- Skills Training

-- Internship training
+- Internship Training

-- Cross-functional training
+- Cross-functional Training

-Just after the recruitment and selection of a new employee, he is made to undergo induction and orientation training.
+Just after the recruitment and selection of a new employee, a new employee is made to undergo induction and orientation training.